 Dean is a Visiting Scientist in the School of Earth and Environmental Sciences (SEES) at The University of Manchester.
 As part of the affiliation, Dean mentors students as a specialist advisor.

 Dean first began scientific research in 2008, with his first peer-reviewed publication in 2010.
 His research has included visiting many collections across the world, which has resulted with fossils brought to the attention of the scientific community.
 His research interests are broad, as is evident from his publications to date.
 However, Dean is an internationally recognised leading expert on Early Jurassic ichthyosaurs (marine reptiles that superficially resemble dolphins), especially the genus Ichthyosaurus.
 Most of his academic research has been as lead author and has focused on this topic.
 Such projects have led to research on some fantastic fossils, which has resulted in the description of new species, the first occurrence of specimens in the fossil record, and the rediscovery of material hidden in collections.
-My research has been featured in National Geographic, BBC, the Guardian and much more.
+Dean's research has been covered extensively by the media, appearing in the likes of National Geographic, BBC, The Guardian, IFLScience and much more.
 To help disseminate his research, Dean gives various palaeontology lectures at numerous institutions, at professional conferences, and to the general public.
 The majority of his research and studies are self-funded.

 Highlights (selected examples)